leesei/old.leesei.github.io/source/_posts/linux-desktop.md

 toc: true
 ---

-This post is about using GNU/Linux with desktop environment for daily use.
+This post is about using GNU/Linux with [desktop environment](http://en.wikipedia.org/wiki/Desktop_environment) for daily use.

-To distinguish GNU and Linux, and why it it not "correct" to say Linux system, read: [Linux and GNU](http://www.gnu.org/gnu/linux-and-gnu.html) and
+To distinguish GNU and Linux, and why it is not "correct" to say Linux system, read: [Linux and GNU](http://www.gnu.org/gnu/linux-and-gnu.html) and
 [GNU/Linux FAQ](http://www.gnu.org/gnu/gnu-linux-faq.html#why)

 [Main Linux problems on the desktop, 2015 edition](http://linuxfonts.narod.ru/why.linux.is.not.ready.for.the.desktop.current.html)